1. The club will be called: Oxford Cycling Club (aka ‘OCC’)

 a) Acquire and provide a club house/cafe, grounds, equipment, coaching, training,

 transport, medical and social facilities.

-b) Take out any insurance for club, employees, contractors, cyclists, speakers, guests
+b) Take out any insurance for club, employees, contractors, cyclists, speakers, guests and third parties.

 c) Raise funds by subscriptions, club kit sales, loans, appeals, sponsorship and charges.